merrcury/100-Days-Of-Code/docs/README.md

 **Today's Progress** : The Day of Hackathon is what I love.
 Cups of coffee is changed into code.
 Worked on the UI of the APP.

 **Thoughts** : Hackathons are tiring and Day_0 of Hackathon comes to an end.

+## Day 2 : Feburary 2, 2020

+**Today's Progress** :
++ Unable to win the hackathon but very much delighted to placed in TOP 9 from 100 Teams and got appreciated by Representative from Mozilla.
++ Worked on new functonality of instant fetching of 3D Model.
+Unable to achieve it.

+**Thoughts** : Hackathons Ends & We still got a long way.